 Step 5: Check the Footrest’s Moving Mechanism

 If the footrest of your chair won’t budge, examine the mechanism that controls its removal.
 Check that it is properly fastened on.
-If that isn’t the case, you might try pulling out the footrest by hand and checking beneath it for any stray or lose parts.
+If that isn’t the case, you might try pulling out the footrest by hand and checking beneath it for any stray or lost parts.
 It’s possible that the footrest’s flexing arms need to be greased or tightened.

 Tip: Always Inspect Whether Your Recliner’s Sliding or Breaking Apart to Get Started on the Fix!